markmoxon/elite-a-source-code-bbc-micro/README.md

 b7b3c692   1024  b7b3c692   1024   Yes   WORDS.bin
 ```

-All the compiled binaries match the originals, so we know we are producing the same final game as the release version.
+All the compiled binaries match the originals, so we know we are producing the same final game as the released version.

 ### Log files

 During compilation, details of every step are output in a file called `compile.txt` in the `3-assembled-output` folder.
 If you have problems, it might come in handy, and it's a great reference if you need to know the addresses of labels and variables for debugging (or just snooping around).

-## Building different releases of Elite-A
+## Building different variants of Elite-A

-This repository contains the source code for three different releases of Elite-A:
+This repository contains the source code for three different variants of Elite-A:

 * The released version from Angus Duggan's site

-* The version produced by the source disc (which was never released)
+* The variant produced by the source disc (which was never released)

-* A version that fixes two bugs in the original (splinters and Adder stats)
+* A variant that fixes two bugs in the original (splinters and Adder stats)

-By default the build process builds the released version, but you can build a specified release using the `release=` build parameter.
+By default the build process builds the released version, but you can build a specified variant using the `variant=` build parameter.

 ### Building the released version

-You can add `release=released` to produce the `elite-a-released.ssd` file that contains the released version, though that's the default value so it isn't necessary.
+You can add `variant=released` to produce the `elite-a-released.ssd` file that contains the released version, though that's the default value so it isn't necessary.

 The verification checksums for this version are shown above.

-### Building the source disc release
+### Building the source disc variant

-You can build the source disc release by appending `release=source-disc` to the `make` command, like this on Windows:
+You can build the source disc variant by appending `variant=source-disc` to the `make` command, like this on Windows:

 ```
-make.bat build verify release=source-disc
+make.bat build verify variant=source-disc
 ```

 or this on a Mac or Linux:

 ```
-make build verify release=source-disc
+make build verify variant=source-disc
 ```

-This will produce a file called `elite-a-from-source-disc.ssd` in the `5-compiled-game-discs` folder that contains the source disc release.
+This will produce a file called `elite-a-from-source-disc.ssd` in the `5-compiled-game-discs` folder that contains the source disc variant.

 The verification checksums for this version are as follows:

 ```
-Results for release: source-disc
+Results for variant: source-disc
 [--originals--]  [---output----]
 Checksum   Size  Checksum   Size  Match  Filename
 -----------------------------------------------------------